Incompatibility as a resource for programmable quantum instruments: Relationship with Steering and Measurement Incompatibility

 The proof of Theorem~\ref{thm:monotonicity} is detailed in Appendices~\ref{app:faithfulness} and \ref{app:monotonicity}.
 It is a proof by construction based on Propositions~\ref{prop:operational} and \ref{prop:canonicity}.

-Conventionally, by ``resource monotones'' we allude to real-valued functions that are non-increasing under free transformations~\cite{Chitambar-2019a}.
+Conventionally, by ``resource monotones'' we allude to real-valued functions that are nonincreasing under free transformations~\cite{Chitambar-2019a}.
 In Theorem~\ref{thm:monotonicity}, however, the term has a broader meaning of order-preserving mappings under free transformations, and such mappings can in general be between objects, as $\f{SEM}$ is.
 A direct application of such generalized monotones is to convert resource monotones in one resource theory to resource monotones in another resource theory.
-For instance, given any resource monotone $f$ for PMD non-simplicity (measurement incompatibility), we immediately obtain an induced resource monotone $f\circ\f{SEM}$ for PID non-simplicity (channel steerability), regardless of what $f$ is and whether $f$ is real valued or not.
+For instance, given any resource monotone $f$ for PMD nonsimplicity (i.e., measurement incompatibility), we immediately obtain an induced resource monotone $f\circ\f{SEM}$ for PID nonsimplicity (i.e., channel steering), regardless of what $f$ is and whether $f$ is real valued or not.

 On the other hand, we remark that object-valued monotones like $\f{SEM}$ are also interesting in their own rights, since they reveal fundamental connections between two different resource theories and may trigger insights into the physical nature of the resources involved.
 As for $\f{SEM}$, with its operational interpretation established in Proposition~\ref{prop:operational}, Theorem~\ref{thm:monotonicity} indicates that a more resourceful PID must have a more resourceful internal PMD under the ``canonical'' steering decomposition.
-This certainly supports our previous viewpoint of attributing the physical resource (i.e., quantum memory with a non-negligible lifetime) in a PID to its internal PMD (also see Fig.~\ref{fig:PID-temporal}).
+This certainly supports our previous viewpoint of attributing the physical resource (i.e., a quantum memory with a non-negligible lifetime) in a PID to its internal PMD (as in Fig.~\ref{fig:PID-temporal}).